yalhariri/twitter_crawler/README.md

 # Twitter Crawler based on Twitter API V2

-You need to create the file:
+You need to create a yaml file with the following path and name:
 ```
 ../.config/.config.yml
 ```

+or you can set a file name but you need to add the parameter -c filename when running the code.

 ### This file should contain the basic information including: